-5.2.2 Voltage measurements and scaling
+5.2.2 Voltage measurement and scaling

 The voltage measurement module (VT module, or VTM) is used for measuring the voltages from voltage transformers.
-The measured values are processed into the measurement database and they are used by measurement and protection functions.
+The measured values are processed into the measurement database and they are used by measurement and protection functions (the protection function availability depends of the device type).
 It is essential to understand the concept of voltage measurements to be able to get correct measurements.

 Figure.
-5.2.2 - 65.
+5.2.2 - 66.
 Voltage measurement terminology